liliakai/whispersystems.org/_posts/2013-01-31-low-latency-switching.md

 <img class="nice" src="/blog/images/multiconnect.png" />

-Knowing which DNS GSLB region to include a switch's IP address in easy: just bring up the switch, do the DNS resolution from that switch, and see which region's response gets returned.
+Knowing which DNS GSLB region to include a switch's IP address in is easy: just bring up the switch, do the DNS resolution from that switch, and see which region's response gets returned.
 Add that switch's IP address to that region's response, and it's online.

 ### As A High Availability Strategy